MarcL/djcruze.co.uk/src/pages/podcasts/2005-12-31-episode-8-best-of-2005-mix.md

       * [Moby][16] – Raining Again ([Steve Angello][17] Vocal Mix) – Mute
       * [Royksopp][18] – What Else Is There?
 (Thin White Duke Mix) – [Wall Of Sound][19]

-I&#8217;d like to thank you all for your support and love over the past few months.
-I&#8217;ve made lots of new friends from around the world and I&#8217;m looking forward to rocking your floors soon.
-I&#8217;d especially like to thank Bodo in Germany who has been hosting all of the MP3s for the past few months.
+I'd like to thank you all for your support and love over the past few months.
+I've made lots of new friends from around the world and I'm looking forward to rocking your floors soon.
+I'd especially like to thank Bodo in Germany who has been hosting all of the MP3s for the past few months.
 Check out his web services [here][20].

  [1]: http://www.djcruzeaudio.co.uk/podcasts/Cruze_Podcast008_311205.mp3
  [2]: http://www.djcruze.co.uk/cms/podcasts/feed/rss2